 - How can we average the templates when they're of different lengths?

 - Somehow need to normalize them to each other

 - Solution: Apply DTW (of course!)

 - Pick one template as a "master"

 - Align all other templates to it

-- Note: This requires not just finding the best cost, but the actual alignment between the template and input frame sequences, using the back-pointers described earlier

 - Use the alignments generated to compute their average

 - Note: Choosing a different master template will lead to a different average template

 - Which template to choose as the master?

-- No definitive answer exists

-- Only trial and error solutions exist
+- Trial and error